 We teach welding and related technical skills efficiently.
 We are committed to making these skills broadly available to everyone.
+Most of our classes are appropriate for complete beginners, please read the class descriptions.
+Our website is intended to answer your questions as quickly as possible.

 We specialize in working with beginners.
 We strive to be the most accessible welding instructional facility in the state.
 We support women and LGBTQ clients that wish to learn metalwork and welding.
 We teach clients aged fifteen and older in classes, minors must have a parent sign a waiver.
 We will only teach clients younger than 15 years old in private instruction with a parent present.